-The GO Outdoors Guide To Ski Jackets
+The GO Outdoors Guide to Ski Jackets

 Your ski jacket is arguably the most important item in your skiing pack besides your boots

-Skiing is a sport undertaken in extreme low temperatures, pushing your body to the max in a mix of snow, slush, heat and powder, so you need clothes that will protect you.
+Skiing is a sport undertaken in extremely low temperatures, pushing your body to the max in a mixture of conditions, so you need clothes that will protect you.
 Some jackets are called ‘ski jackets’, but on closer inspection offer little in the way of protection from the changing conditions.

-The choice can be overwhelming, but the best place to start is the weatherproofing capabilities of your ski jacket.
+The choice can be overwhelming, but the best place to start is the weatherproofing capabilities of your ski jacket

 Because you are physically active when skiing, many companies focus on using breathable fabrics as well as waterproofing capabilities.
-For breathability, seek out vents and mesh areas as well as breathable fabrics, so you can stay warm yet cool on the slopes.
-Many ski jackets come with coated on breathable membranes that allows sweat to exit whilst also locking out excess moisture.
+For breathability, seek out vents and mesh areas as well as breathable fabrics, so you can stay warm, yet cool on the slopes.
+Many ski jackets come with breathable membranes that allow sweat to exit, but lock out any moisture.

 Ski jackets start with a technical, waterproof shell.
-This will idealy be windproof as well.
+This will ideally be windproof as well.
 They are then usually layered with a synthetic insulator to create internal heat, working alongside breathability.

-Can I wear a Down Jacket Skiing?
+Can I Wear a Down Jacket Skiing?

 Ski Jackets are a tricky purchase because you have two main considerations.
-Firstly, you will be headed into the cold, for which you need warmth.
+Firstly, you will be heading into the cold, for which you need warmth.
 This is why many people turn to a down jacket.

 "With extreme fill powers of up to 700+, these will surely keep me warm!"